terrylinooo/simple-cache/README.md

 ## Garbage Collection

-For built-in drivers, you can enable the garbage collection to clear expired cache from your system automatically.
+For built-in drivers, enabling garbage collection will automatically clear expired cache from your system.

-Use those parameters:
+Use the following parameters:

 ```php
 $config = [
     'gc_enable'      => true,